Commentary: Pretending to Be Art

 My mother used to say that aging is God’s way of evening things out.
 No one emerges unscathed.

 Is it just me or have I lost my ear when it comes to the music that is listened to today?
-The other morning I stopped at the supermarket to buy a few things and wondered what was moving me to the door to leave before I had finished gathering what I needed.
+I recently stopped at the supermarket to buy a few things and wondered what was moving me to the door to leave before I had finished gathering what I needed.

 I finally figured it out.
 On the sound system was the worst music that I ever heard.
 It was loud noise – cacophony (the only word that I could think of to describe it).
 Yes it was noise and in no way could it be construed as music.